hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 Chunking and annotating at this granularity is essential because long documents often contain multiple frames, and classifying at the document level would bury weaker or less prominent frames.
 By working with smaller units, we can detect when a single article discusses both vehicle emissions and industrial pollution, even if one frame dominates the overall document.

 **Frame induction (LLM)**:
-We ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Jakarta) by feeding it a random sample of passages (200 passages in the examples above) in several consecutive batches, followed by a consolidation call.
+We ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Delhi) by feeding it a random sample of passages (200 passages in the examples above) in several consecutive batches, followed by a consolidation call.
 User can inject guidance to guide the LLM e.g. to include or exclude certain frames.
 After a manual and shallow comparison of various models performances through visual inspection of framing results, I selected OpenAI GPT‑4.1 for this step.
 The resulting schema (names, short definitions, examples, keywords) is passed along to the annotation step.

 **Sample annotations (LLM)**:
 We then use another LLM as a probabilistic annotator on a sample of passages (typically 2,000 passages in the examples above).
 Each passage gets a distribution over frames (not just a single label) plus a brief rationale.
 We typically use a smaller GPT‑4 variant (e.g., `gpt-4.1-mini`) for this step to balance cost and quality, since we need to label thousands of examples.
 This does two things: it reveals ambiguous cases that keyword-based approaches would mis-label, and it gives us enough labeled data to train a supervised model.